marciofk/bc-hc-m2/README.md

 Here, some proposed steps to better understand this topic:

+* First, update your local repository with remote changes.
+You can execute `git pull` or manually download the files from git.

-* First, take a look at the [model file](models/nl.hva.blockchain.eggtracking.model.cto).
+* Take a look at the [model file](models/nl.hva.blockchain.eggtracking.model.cto).
 Look up and examine two declared events.

 * Then, take a look at the [script file](lib/script.js) and examine how the transactions **createShipment** and **deliverEggs** are emitting events.